RallyTools/RallyRestToolkitForPython/doc/source/overview.rst

 ====================

 The Python toolkit for the Rally REST API offers the full spectrum of CRUD capabilities that the credentials supplied for your subscription/workspace/project permit.
+Rally REST API did not originally support bulk operations when this toolkit was written.
+Since the 2017/2018 timeframe the Rally REST WSAPI has provided some bulk operations, but this toolkit doesn't use those or provide access to them.
-While the Rally REST API itself doesn't support bulk operations, there are example usages of **pyral** that you can adapt to offer the end-user or scriptwriter the capability of specifying ranges of identifiers of artifacts for querying/updating/deleting.
+There are example usages of **pyral** that you can adapt to offer the end-user or scriptwriter the capability of specifying ranges of identifiers of artifacts for querying/updating/deleting.

 Rally Introspection